CloudLabsAI-Azure/Azure-HPC-Workshop/Exercise2-Review-the-main-az-hop-features.md

 19. In the **Azure CycleCloud for Azure HPC On-Demand Platform** portal, on the **pbs1** page, select the **Scalesets** tab.

-20. Note that the scaleset hosting the cluster nodes persists but its size is set to **0**.
+20. Note that the scale set hosting the cluster nodes persists but its size is set to **0**.

       ![alt](image/EX2-Task3-Step20.png)